Initiating and Maintaining Support Groups in Liver Clinics - Hepatitis C

 - Usually organized around common diagnosis or diagnoses among patients.

 - Usually closed to family members or others.

-Example: Psychotherapy group for patients with both post-traumatic stress disorder and hepatitis C
+- Example: Psychotherapy group for patients with both post-traumatic stress disorder and liver disease

 - Objective: To promote and maintain abstinence from substance use.